 Meanwhile, down south in the somewhat grandiosely, but legally, styled "City" of Cannon Falls, there were no flies on Dick and Bertha Dibble.
 Their first child, Archibald Richard, was born on June 12, 1896.

-Shortly thereafter, the first of Ole and Ella's own nine children, Leonard, was born, on October 1, 1897.
+Meanwhile, shortly after Herman's father the brewmeister Ferdinand Kowitz died, the first of Ole and Ella Morud's own nine children, Leonard, was born, on October 1, 1897, way up in Warren, Minnesota.
 The others were:

 The Morud household was a cultured one.
 In addition to playing the organ, Ella also played the guitar.
 On Sunday afternoons she and the children would sing together around the organ.
 They often sang Norwegian songs, even though the children didn't understand the language.
 Ole had a wind-up "victrola" phonograph, and was a fan of opera.
 He had records by singers Alma Gluck, Galli-Curci and Madame Schuman-Heink, piano compositions by Paderewski, and the violin music of Fritz Kreisler.
 The children had to stay still and quiet when Ole played these records so he could "hear the overtones".
 All the children learned to play instruments such as the organ or ukelele.
 Together they must have produced a sound that warmed many a chilly heart, or at least kept many ears warm from vibrations, on frigid winter nights.